Early History of the Church of the Atonement

 The Rev’d Charles E. Deuel, who was the first dean of St. Michael's Cathedral in Boise, Iowa, announced to his congregation on April 15, 1903, that he had been called to be the rector at the Church of the Atonement.
 While he had been at St. Michael's he oversaw the building of the Cathedral Church, a project that prepared him for his time at Atonement.
 During his time as our rector, the church debt was paid off, and the church was enlarged and consecrated by Bishop Charles Palmerston Anderson on April 28, 1912.

-Current parishioner, John Waters, who helped to preserve the extensive archives of our parish, prepared these drawings that show the changes to the church edifice and parish house over between 1901 and 1924.
+Current parishioner, John Waters, who helped to preserve the extensive archives of our parish, prepared the drawings below that show the changes to the church edifice and parish house over between 1901 and 1924.

 Architectural Drawings by John Waters